Amalbenny2/BlogProject/README.md

-This is a very simple project creating Blog
+This is a very simple project for creating Blog